AlonsoCrag/Video-To-Gif/README.md

 # Video-To-Gif
-A custom Video to Gif converter using it with and using the feature of JWT to deny external requests that could lead to broke
+A custom Video to Gif converter using OpenCV, Flask and using the feature of JWT to deny external requests that could lead to broke the program

 Libraries used in this project:
 - OpenCV